SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 .. code-block:: bash

-   java -jar selenium-server.jar -log selenium.log
+   java -jar selenium-server-standalone-<version-number>.jar -log selenium.log

 This log file is more verbose than the standard console logs (it includes DEBUG level logging messages).
 The log file also includes the logger name, and the ID